 The Group has entered into operating leases on its building.
-Income from these leases is included in the "Royalty, Rent and Other Revenue" account in the consolidated statements of comprehensive income.

-There are no contingent rental income and expense under these operating leases both as lessee and lessor
+Income from these leases amounting to ₱581.14 million, ₱414.86 million, and ₱345.67 million in 2022, 2021 and 2020, respectively, is included in the "Royalty, Rent and Other Revenue" account in the consolidated statements of comprehensive income.
+There are no contingent rental income and expense under these operating leases both as lessee and lessor.